I spent most of the week staying in my childhood home, spending time with family and running down memory lane.

 The heat wave has left me grumpy and disinterested in working out.

-I did do the Rebel Asana daily workout and little more walking then I’d do with temps in the high 80s (luxuriously cool after yesterday’s highs in the 100s), but no real cross-training.
+I did do the Rebel Asana daily workout and a little more walking than I’d do with temps in the high 80s (luxuriously cool after yesterday’s highs in the 100s), but no real cross-training.